-In conclusion, we have developed a quantum-mechanical description for the three-body physics of shielded dipolar molecules simultaneously dressed by $\sigma_+$- and $\pi$- fields, explicitly incorporating the anisotropic nature of the shielding core and the dipolar tail in three-dimensions.
+In conclusion, we have developed a quantum-mechanical description for the three-body physics of shielded dipolar molecules simultaneously dressed by $\sigma_+$ and $\pi$ fields, explicitly incorporating the full anisotropic interaction in three dimensions.
 Despite these complications, shielding opens up a regime where Efimov physics emerges.
 When expressed in dipolar units, both two- and three-body adiabatic potentials are determined entirely by a single dimensionless ratio $a_s/|a_d|$.
 The presence of a universal barrier in the lowest three-body potential at $R\sim0.5a_d$, isolates the Efimov spectrum from the short range.
 Consequently, the trimer energies and positions of Efimov resonances are completely determined by $a_s/|a_d|$, and the three-body parameter is universal in dipolar units, while remaining tunable in absolute units through control over the dipolar length $a_d$.

-On the negative side of the scattering length pole, the computed trimer energies exhibit the universal geometric scaling expected for Efimov states.
+The computed trimer energies exhibit the universal geometric scaling expected for Efimov states.
 Finally, a rapid quench of the scattering length from the trap dominated regime into the Efimov regime yields a non-zero overlap with the target trimer state, providing a qualitative mechanism for producing these trimers starting from a trap state.
 While this work focuses on bosonic molecules, future studies can consider fermionic species, or heteronuclear systems, or explorations of the influence of field ellipticity on the Efimov spectrum.
 Broadly, our results establish shielded polar molecules as a highly tunable platform to explore few-body physics in molecular systems.

 We thank Ian Stevenson and Sebastian Will for helpful discussions during the early stages.
 This work was supported in part by NSF Grant No. PHY-2512984.

 \begin{widetext} \end{widetext}

 \onecolumngrid